-EXPERT INTEREST
+PART 19 - EXPERT INTEREST

-KPMG LLP are the auditors who prepared the auditors' report for BTB's annual financial statements as at December 31, 2020.
-As at December 31, 2020, KPMG LLP and its partners did not hold any registered or beneficial ownership interest, direct or indirect, in the securities of BTB.
+KPMG LLP are the auditors who prepared the auditors' report for BTB's annual financial statements as at December 31, 2021.
+As at December 31, 2021, KPMG LLP confirmed that they are independent with respect to the REIT within the meaning of the relevant rules and related interpretations prescribed by the relevant bodies in Canada.

 De Grandpré Chait LLP are legal counsel to BTB.
-As at December 31, 2020, De Grandpré Chait LLP and its partners owned less than 1% of the issued and outstanding securities of BTB.
+As at December 31, 2021, De Grandpré Chait LLP and its partners owned less than 1% of the issued and outstanding securities of BTB.

-ADDITIONAL INFORMATION
+PART 20 - ADDITIONAL INFORMATION